barnusszalai/Dissertation_2023/README.md

 Barnabas Szalai 6CCS3PRJ Final Project

 Invitely
+A meeting scheduling system that allows users to form teams and generate meeting slots in an efficient way.
+The organizer can invite participants and set broad constraints and priorities.
+The system than looks at all the meetings to be scheduled, and generates the slots by optimizing the global maximum.
+Please refer to the 'Dissertation Report' for full functionality description.

 This folder contains all parts of the software system, except the source code of the cloud software (AWS).